Functional equation, upper bounds and analogue of Lindel\"of hypothesis for the Barnes double zeta function: Abstract

 \section{Abstract}

-The functional equations of the Riemann zeta function, the Hurwitz zeta function, and the Lerch zeta function have been well known for a long time and there are great importance when studying these zeta-functions.
-For example, fundamental properties of the upper bounds, the distribution of zeros, the zero-free regions in the Riemann zeta function start from functional equations.
+The functional equations of the Riemann zeta function, the Hurwitz zeta function, and the Lerch zeta function have been well known for a long time, and there is great importance in studying these zeta functions.
+For example, fundamental properties such as the upper bounds, the distribution of zeros, and the zero-free regions in the Riemann zeta function derive from functional equations.